twosixlabs/acsploit/examples/STAC-airplan/Walkthrough.md

 We start the AirPlan server by running `start_server.sh` in the `challenge_program` directory, then we launch our XML bomb by running our modified `example_xmlmap.sh`.

-We see an error claiming that we have not uploaded a valid route map to the AirPlan server.
-But did our attack impact the server's memory usage?
-Checking `htop`, we see that the Java process for `AirPlan_1` is below 100 MB of memory usage, so it seems AirPlan_1 may not be vulnerable to XML bombs.
+We get an error message: "The parser has encountered more than "64000" entity expansions in this document; this is the limit imposed by the JDK", so it seems AirPlan_1 may not be vulnerable to XML bombs.
+Checking `htop` confirms the Java process for `AirPlan_1` is below 100 MB of memory usage.

 Similar programs, though, might be vulnerable to XML bombs.
 Let's try the same attack against `AirPlan_5`.
 We copy `example_xmlmap.sh` and `bomb.xml` into the airplan_5 `examples/` directory.
 We kill the airplan_1 server, run the airplan_5 `start_server.sh` script, and laaunch our attack again with `example_xmlmap.sh`.

-This time, we get the same invalid route map error, but `htop` shows the JVM's memory usage far exceeding our target value of 1024 MB.
+This time, we do not get a response right away and CPU usage spikes to 100%.
+After several minutes, `htop` shows the JVM's memory usage exceeding our target value of 1024 MB.

 Note that the `memory_impact` value set in ACsploit refers to the approximate size of the expanded XML file, not the actual memory usage of a vulnerable XML parser.
-We can expect the memory usage to be at least as large as memory impact, but, as is the case here, it may be much larger.
+We can expect the memory usage to eventually be at least as large as memory impact, but it may take a long time to reach that point.

 <img src="images/STAC-airplan/htop.png" class="center"  width="600">